- TAX INFO

 - Filing Taxes Late

 Federal Form 8917 - Tuition and Fees Deduction Instructions

 Future developments.
 The IRS has created a page on IRS.gov for information about Form 8917, at www.irs.gov/form8917.
 Information about any future developments affecting Form 8917 (such as legislation enacted after we release it) will be posted on that page.

 Purpose of Form

-This deduction is based on qualified education expenses paid to an eligible postsecondary educational institution.
-See What Expenses Qualify, later, for more information.
+This deduction is based on adjusted qualified education expenses paid to an eligible postsecondary educational institution.
+See Qualified Education Expenses, later, for more information.

 TIP: You may be able to take the American opportunity credit or lifetime learning credit for your education expenses instead of the tuition and fees deduction.
 See Form 8863, Education Credits, and Pub.
 970, Tax Benefits for Education, for more information about these credits.